Cabiyari

 - Cultural Innovations

-- Innovations include the integration of traditional crafts with modern design, enhancing cultural visibility and economic opportunities.
+- Innovations include the integration of traditional knowledge with modern sustainability practices.

 - Literary Works